ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/intro.md

 5. At this point, you might be thinking, "This is a lot of work to share a package!"
     And you're right!
 Wouldn't it be nice if we could just install the package from PyPI or even directly from github?
-Well, that's what we'll do in the next section.
+Well, that's what we'll do in the next lesson.

 ## Summary

-In this section, we've learned about the importance of packaging your code, Python packaging terms and their hierarchy from smallest to largest, and the workflow to package your code.
+In this lesson, we've learned about the importance of packaging your code, Python packaging terms and their hierarchy from smallest to largest, and the workflow to package your code.